3urobeat/csgo-overwatch-downloader/README.md

 Start the script by opening a `cmd`, `PowerShell` or your other favorite terminal.
 Type `py -m pip install scapy requests` and let the two packages install.
+If `py` doesn't work for you try `python` or `python3`.
+I'm not sure which one works now since Microsoft added Python into their stupid Store.

 ## Usage
 Type `py downloader.py "csgo_path"` into your terminal and replace `csgo_path` with the path to your csgo folder.